arangodb/docs/3.10/graphs-smart-graphs-management.md

 --------------

 SmartGraphs require edge relations to be created.
-The format of the relations is identical to format used for General Graphs.
+The format of the relations is identical to the format used for General Graphs.
 The only difference is that all collections used within the relations to create a new SmartGraph must not exist yet.
 You have to let the SmartGraph module create the Graph collections for you, so that it can enforce the correct sharding.